void-type/VoidCore/docs/entityFramework.md

 ### Query Tagging

-For apps targeting .Net Core 2.2 and higher, queries are tagged with information about their repository and specification.
+Queries are tagged with information about their repository and specification.
 Tags help match a SQL command in SQL profiler or logs to the application code.
 When paired with VoidCore.AspNet's logging strategy, the SQL statement is also tagged with the web request trace ID.

 ### SQL Logging

-.Net Core 3.0 apps will use the default behavior of logging EF SQL commands through the ILoggingFactory defined in your Startup.cs.
+Apps will use the default behavior of logging EF SQL commands through the ILoggingFactory defined in your Startup.cs.

-Apps targeting .Net Core 2.2 and lower will log SQL statements to the console for development environments.